aws-samples/aws-serverless-nextcloud/README.md

 ## How to upgrade Nextcloud to newer version

 1. Create backups of RDS and EFS
-2. Suspend AutoScaling
+2. Suspend AutoScaling using the CloudFormation parameter
-3. Scale in to 1 task
+3. Scale in to 1 task (set desired ECS capacity to 1)
-4. Update CFN stack with new version
+4. Update CFN stack with new version number
-5. Wait for Nextcloud come up
+5. Wait for Nextcloud to become available
+6. Verify the upgrade was successful
-6. Scale out service to desired size
+7. Scale out service to desired size and disable AutoScaling suspension

 ## Future Work

-* Enhanced monitoring for fine granular auto-scaling (RDS and ECS)
+* Enhanced monitoring for fine granular auto-scaling (ECS)
+* Enable WebCron
+* Whenever Nextcloud supports it
+  * Use short-term credentials instead of IAM User for S3 access
   * Redis Cluster Support
-* Use short-term credentials instead of IAM User for S3 access
-* Enable WebCron
-* Auto-Prewarming

-## Datapoints

-* Baseline costs xyz $

 ## Monitoring

-Sample CloudWatch Dashboard pre-configured with some metrics will be deployed within CloudFormation
+Sample CloudWatch Dashboard pre-configured with basic metrics will be deployed within CloudFormation

 ![CW-Dashboard](docs/cw-dashboard.png)